-Fritz Spence is in his seventh year coaching the Nittany Lion jumpers and multi-event athletes, after six outstanding years in Happy Valley.
-In his first six years with the Nittany Lions, Spence has overseen 13 All-America efforts, including Gayle Hunter, who claimed a total of nine All-America certificates.
+Fritz Spence is in his eighth year coaching the Nittany Lion women's jumpers and multi-event athletes, after outstanding results over the past seven seasons.
+In his first seven years with the Nittany Lions, Spence has overseen 13 All-America efforts, including Gayle Hunter, who claimed a total of nine All-America certificates.
 Hunter is the indoor school record holder in the long jump 20-11.00 (6.37m) and pentathlon (4342).
 Outdoor school record in the Heptathlon (5797) and 4 x 400m (3.27.69) relay under Spence's watch.

 Spence oversaw marked improvements from senior Marlene Ricketts, who advanced to the NCAA Indoor Championships in the triple jump in 2013, coming home with USTFCCCA Second Team All-America status.
 Ricketts also shined at the conference level, finishing second in the triple jump at the Big Ten Indoor Championships, to go along with a fourth-place standing in the long jump.
 Ricketts ended her senior season with an Indoor lifetime-best effort of 42-4.75 (12.92m) and Outdoor lifetime-best effort of 42-2.75 (12.87m) in the triple jump - the second and fifth farthest performance in school history.